Politics of Spain: Regional government

-All autonomous communities have a parliamentary form of government, with a clear separation of powers.
-Their legislatures represent the people of the community, exercising legislative power within the limits set forth in the constitution of Spain and the degree of devolution that the community has attained.
-Even though the central government has progressively transferred roughly the same amount of competences to all communities, devolution is still asymmetrical.
+All autonomous communities have a parliamentary form of government, and separation of powers between executive and legislative branches.
+Their legislatures represent the people of the community, exercising legislative power within the limits set forth in the constitution and their statutes of autonomy.
+Even though the central government has progressively transferred roughly the same powers to all communities, devolution is still asymmetrical.
 More power was devolved to the so-called "historical nationalities" – the Basque Country, Catalonia and Galicia.
 (Other communities chose afterwards to identify themselves as nationalities as well).
 The Basque Country, Catalonia and Navarre have their own police forces (Ertzaintza, Mossos d'Esquadra and the Chartered Police respectively) while the National Police Corps operates in the rest of the autonomous communities.
 On the other hand, two communities (the Basque Country and Navarre) are "communities of chartered regime", that is, they have full fiscal autonomy, whereas the rest are "communities of common regime", with limited fiscal powers (the majority of their taxes are administered centrally and redistributed among them all for fiscal equalization).

 The names of the executive government and the legislature vary between communities.
 Some institutions are restored historical bodies of government of the previous kingdoms or regional entities within the Spanish crown – like the Generalitat of Catalonia – while others are entirely new creations.
 In some, both the executive and the legislature, though constituting two separate institutions, are collectively identified with a specific name.
 A specific denomination may not refer to the same branch of government in all communities; for example, "Junta" may refer to the executive office in some communities, to the legislature in others, or to the collective name of all branches of government in others.

 The two autonomous cities have more limited competences.
-The executive is exercised by a president, which is also the major of the city.
+The executive is exercised by a president, which is also the mayor of the city.
 In the same way, limited legislative power is vested in a local Assembly in which the deputies are also the city councilors.